N0ker/Powershell/README.md

-# Adds a new AD User
+# Adds a new AD User with PowerShell

+Change variables to fit your needs